 Bruce Lee was born in San Francisco, California in 1940.
 He was raised by his parents in Hong Kong until he was eighteen.
 While in Hong Kong Mr. Lee trained with Yip Man in the art of Wing Chung.

-At the age of eighteen Mr. Lee moved to back to the United States, eventually attending the University of Washington.
+At the age of eighteen, Mr. Lee moved back to the United States, eventually attending the University of Washington.
 Mr. Lee began teaching martial arts, ultimately calling his system Jeet Kune Do.